Richmond, Victoria: Transport

 Richmond has an established transport system involving arterial roads, five railway stations, seven tram routes, a bus route and a series of bicycle trails, including the Capital City Trail and the Yarra River Trail.

 Richmond is served by tram routes 12 and 109, on Victoria Street, 78 on Church Street, 48 and 75 on Bridge Road and 70 on Swan Street.

 The main train station in Richmond is Richmond railway station.
 It is an interchange for all metropolitan passenger trains to the eastern and south-eastern suburbs.
 Railway lines that travel through Richmond station include the Pakenham, Cranbourne, Frankston, Lilydale, Belgrave, Glen Waverley, Sandringham and Alamein lines.
 Other train stations in Richmond include North Richmond and West Richmond, both located on the Hurstbridge and Mernda lines.
-East Richmond is also located in the suburb of Richmond.
+East Richmond is also located on the boundary of Richmond and Cremorne.